🎄 Get 20% off from our JavaScript course for the holidays! 🎄

 Always place inline elements into block elements and not the other way around.

-Even better than this, is if you can put a linter in place that checks for such issues automatically before committing your code.
+You can put a linter in place to automatically check for such issues before committing your code.

 Did you find this page helpful?